openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

 Unfortunately, I initially had a bit of booting trouble when I selected the default boot
         menu option.
 The OS hung halfway through booting, so I forced a cold restart.
-I then selected the Boot option instead of either Default or desktop_[stuff] (the name of the ISO file) and that seemed to work fine ” I even got to see the lovely Fedora boot splash screen (the Fedora logo filling up).
+I then selected the â€œBoot â€option instead of either â€œDefaultâ€ or â€œdesktop_[stuff] â€(the name of the ISO file) and that seemed to work fine â€” I even got to see the lovely Fedora boot splash screen (the Fedora logo â€œfilling upâ€).
 After the boot process came the login screen.
 I guess GDM hasn't changed a whole lot since GNOME 2.30, though for some reason the GTK+ theming looked really ugly.
         Upon seeing it, I hoped it was just an issue with GDM and not the whole GNOME desktop theming ability, and thankfully, as I found out shortly thereafter, I was right.
 I then